Sarkutz/dotfiles/README.rst

 Install NeoVim
 ==============

-Install using System's package manager
+Install using System's package manager.

+- Ubuntu: use NeoVim AppImage.
+Move AppImage tools :file:`~/resources/software/installed/bin/` (which is added to :code:`PATH` by these dotfiles).

 - Verify::